nhsconnect/Digital-Child-Health/Generation/Chapter.2.Change History/index.md

 ### Experimental Phase #

+When referring to the pack, please note that the current approach to profiling the events is applied to the Wave 2 events.

+The Wave 1 events used an initial approach experimenting with the different profiling options with the initial set of requirements.
+These Wave 1 events will be changed to use the profiling approach in Wave 2 events, and also because the information requirements they are intended to support will have changed since their creation.
+Where a Care Connect profile has been used, elements have not been profiled out.
+Where changes have been made, these are intended to support requirements that are specific to Child Health event messages.

 **Events Catalogue Wave 1 of the Personal Child Health Record and Healthy Child Programme**

 This initial experimental version adds FHIR profiles to support the following Digital Child Health Event messages: